European Parliament Committee on Industry, Research and Energy

 The Committee on Industry, Research and Energy (ITRE) is a committee of the European Parliament.
 Its areas of responsibility relate to industry, especially technology-intensive manufacturing, information technology, and telecommunications.
 It also coordinates European space policy and therefore has ties with the European Space Agency.
 It has oversight duties in relation to the Joint Research Centre and the Institute for Reference Materials and Measurements, as well as similar projects.
 In the past, the ITRE committee also dealt with transport matters.
 However this policy field has been transferred over to a dedicated Parliament's Committee on Transport and Tourism.

-The committee's current chair is Cristian Bușoi.
+The committee's current chair is Borys Budka.

 Energy policy

 One major area of activity for the committee is energy policy, safety, and efficiency.
 They monitor compliance with the Euratom Treaty around nuclear waste disposal.

 The Paris Agreement and, more recently, the launch of the European Green Deal have put climate change and the energy transition center-stage.
 Policies to support clean technologies such as renewable energy or hydrogen have been advanced through the committee.

 In 2022, the committee will be in charge of negotiating the European Commission's proposal for on the directive on the energy performance of buildings and the energy efficiency directive.